-No jewellery is allowed to be worn for safety reasons with the exception of small stud earrings (plain).
-Please make sure your child does not wear any other jewellery, as it will have to be removed when they reach school.
+No jewellery can be worn for safety reasons except for small stud earrings (plain).
+Please ensure your child does not wear any other jewellery, as it will have to be removed when they reach school.
 Watches can be worn.

-The school will not be held responsible for any jewellery that is brought into school, either worn by a child, in their belongings or handed in.
+The school will not be held responsible for any jewellery brought into school, worn by a child, in their belongings or handed in.

 Strictly no nail varnish or tattoos.

 Pupils should wear their uniform smartly, and with pride, i.e., shirts and blouses should be tucked in.
 Jumpers and blazers should be hung in their classrooms or put away and not be tied around their waists or shoulders, which can look scruffy.

 Hair should be conventionally cut, well groomed, neither too short nor too long and not shaped or shaved into patterns or motifs.
 Moderate layering is acceptable, but a sharp dividing line between long and short sections is not permitted.

 Hair should be natural in colour and style: hair additives, fashion styles, Mohicans and streaks are specifically forbidden.
 Hair accessories should be limited to simple ribbons, bands or clips and restricted to basic colours of blue and/or white.